yundumbledore/NeuroProcImager-Pro/README.md

 **NeuroProcImager-Pro** was used in the below manuscripts

-1. *Inference-based time-resolved cortical stability and chaos analysis for focal epileptic seizures*,
+1. *Cortical stability and chaos during focal seizures: insights from inference-based modeling*,

 2. *Cortical local dynamics, connectivity and stability correlates of global conscious states*.